port-labs/port-docs/docs/complete-use-cases/package-dependency-mapping.md

 ![blueprints.png](../../static/img/complete-use-cases/microservice-dependency/blueprints.png)

-For more information about DeploymentConfig and it's uses, click [here](./software-catalog#deployment-config-bp).
+For more information about Deployment Config and it's uses, click [here](./software-catalog#deployment-config-bp).

-As we can see in the image above, two Blueprints were created: `DeploymentConfig` and `Package`.
-Notice that the `Package` property is the Relation we created.
-It consists of an array of packages (this is thanks to the `"many": true` property of the Relation), since each microservice, and respectively, each DeploymentConfig can depend on multiple Packages.
+As we can see in the image above, two Blueprints were created: `deploymentConfig` and `package`.
+Notice that the `package` property is the Relation we created.
+It consists of an array of packages (this is thanks to the `"many": true` property of the Relation), since each microservice, and respectively, each Deployment Config can depend on multiple Packages.

-Since both of the use-cases we are learning contain a DeploymentConfig-to-Package relation, we can use these Blueprints in both cases.
+Since both of the use-cases we are learning contain a deploymentConfig-to-package relation, we can use these Blueprints in both cases.

 ### Mapping Yarn dependencies